 The serpent signifies bitter and deadly sin, which was devouring the whole race on the earth…biting the Soul of man and infusing it with the venom of wickedness.
 And there is no way that we could have escaped being conquered by it, except by the relief that comes only from heaven.

-In the same way that Moses lifted the bronze serpent in the desert so people could have something to see, believe, and as a result live, Jesus was lifted on the Cross so that everyone bitten by the disease of sin, which was brought into the world by the serpent in Eden, would have someone to whom they can look with faith and have life eternal (refer to the icon to the left in which the body of Christ is shaped like a serpent).
+In the same way that Moses lifted the bronze serpent in the desert so people could have something to see, believe, and as a result live, Jesus was lifted on the Cross so that everyone bitten by the disease of sin, which was brought into the world by the serpent in Eden, would have someone (not just a message or idea) to whom they can look with faith and have life eternal (refer to the icon to the left in which the body of Christ is shaped like a serpent).

 Again, what does it mean in faith to look to the Cross for renewed, eternal life?
 The Saints have a deep, embedded presence in the Orthodox Church because their lives, visibly and tangibly united with Christ bear witness to the authenticity and truth of the Gospel.
 We strive to imitate their faith in order to fortify our own faith.
 Following the crown of martyrdom that Jesus wore on the Cross, they are living witnesses of the victory of Christ.